top of page

 Water is not enough

-Recent studies confirm that water alone is less effective for rehydration than drinks containing electrolytes and, in some cases, protein.
-This is because electrolytes and protein improves the absorption of fluids in your gut.
+Recent studies confirm that water alone is less effective for rehydration than drinks containing electrolytes.
+This is because electrolytes improves the absorption of fluids in your gut.

-However, many sports drinks have an electrolyte concentration that is too low and no protein at all.
+However, many sports drinks have an electrolyte concentration that is too low or too high.

 What else is needed, and how much?